autresphere/ASMediaFocusManager/Readme.md

 All Image sizes are supported.

 ## Use It
+The prefered way to integrate ASMediaFocusManager is through cocoapods as it uses another pod for the video feature.
+Add `pod 'ASMediaFocusManager'` to your Podfile.

-Add `pod 'ASMediaFocusManager'` to your Podfile or copy the whole `ASMediaFocusManager` folder in your project.
+You can also copy the whole `ASMediaFocusManager` folder in your project, as well as ASBPlayerScrubbing.

+Then in your project:

 * Create a `ASMediaFocusManager`
-* Implement its delegate (`ASMediaFocusDelegate`)
+* Implement its delegate (`ASMediaFocusDelegate`), the delegate returns mainly a media URL, a media title and a parent view controller.
 * Declare all your views that you want to be focusable by calling `[ASMediaFocusManager installOnViews:]`

 ###Implementing